PRO-2684/castwright/README.md

 Multi- line command
 ```

-In addition, castwright provides various instructions for customizing the produced asciicast, like typing speed or title.
-See [`REFERENCE.md`](./REFERENCE.md) for a detailed reference, or example castwright scripts under the [`tests`](./tests/) directory.
+In addition, CastWright provides various instructions for customizing the produced asciicast, like typing speed or title.
+See [`REFERENCE.md`](./REFERENCE.md) for a detailed reference, or example CastWright scripts under the [`tests`](./tests/) directory.

 ## TODO

-- [x] Implement the `castwright` script parser.
+- [x] Implement the CastWright script parser.
 - [x] Write to an asciicast file.
 - [x] Terminal width and height detection.
 - [x] Better `pub` API.